Annie Nikunen

 About Annie…

-Referred to as the "...best flute player in the state of NY" by The Observer, Nikunen has performed in contemporary, classical, jazz, indie rock, theater, dance and Taizé settings.
-She is a founding member of NYC-based new music group Blackbox Ensemble, for which she is the flutist and Artistic Planning & Communications Manager.
-She performs with groups such as Sugar Vendil/Isogram and String Orchestra of Brooklyn, and has also performed with Miranda Cuckson and Nunc.
-She also served as resident composer and choreographer/flutist/dancer of Periapsis Music & Dance.
-Nikunen is a former DJ at WKCR, where she served as Business Manager and Director of the Classical Department.
-She hosted the coveted and beloved Afternoon Classical and Bach Hour each Friday, featuring music from classical to dance to the edge of experimental.
-She also specializes in dance music, featuring programs such as music of New York City Ballet rep and music set to work by female choreographers.
-Her interviewees included Ola Gjielo, Rachel Barton Pine, Anne Akiko Meyers, Miró Quartet, Colin Hinton, and Columbia University’s DMA composers, among others.
+Referred to as the "...best flute player in the state of NY" by The Observer, Annie is a founding member of BlackBox Ensemble, for which she is flutist and Director of Artistic Planning, Marketing & Communications.
+She is also a flutist and dancer in Isogram, an interdisciplinary collective led by Sugar Vendil that interweaves sound, movement, and non-narrative theater, blurring boundaries between genres and embracing nonlinearity to challenge preconceived notions of performance, storytelling, and discipline.
+She plays with String Orchestra of Brooklyn, and has also performed with Miranda Cuckson and Nunc.
+Annie also served as Resident Composer-Choreographer and flutist/dancer of Periapsis Music & Dance.
+She is a former DJ at WKCR 89.9 FM NY, where she served as Business Manager and Director of the Classical Department.
+She hosted the coveted and beloved Afternoon Classical and Bach Hour each Friday, allowing her to seamlessly integrate storytelling with her fluency and extensive knowledge in both music and dance.
+Her interviewees included Ola Gjielo, Rachel Barton Pine, Anne Akiko Meyers, Miró Quartet, Colin Hinton, and Columbia University’s doctoral composers, among others.

-Upcoming projects include working on an album with electronic composer/guitarist Matt Sargent as Choreosonic as well as some new pieces yet to be announced!
+Upcoming projects include an album with electronic composer/guitarist Matt Sargent, a new piece for violinist Miranda Cuckson and some new projects yet to be announced.

 For commissions, collaborations, score purchases and general inquiries, please fill out the form below: